3 Day Hills and North Coast AdventureLet the adventure begin

 We will now make our way towards the final destination of our journey and as we ride, we will be looking down on to the cliffs surrounding one of Northern Ireland’s most popular tourist attractions, the Carrick-a-Rede Ropebridge.
 From here we will take in the vista of this spectacular coastline hugging the wild Atlantic Ocean, looking out over the sea to Rathlin Island, the Mull of Kintyre in Scotland and the Western Isles of Scotland before finally stopping and saying farewell to the horses and team after a full day of off-road riding.

 If it is variety you are looking for then today is full of it.
 This morning we’ll transport the horses and saddle-up in the hills above Ballycastle close to Loughareema known locally as the Vanishing Lake, an area surrounded by Irish myths and legends.
 Allow your guide to regal these stories to you including the one of the coachman and horses lost in a terrible storm!

 Its time for a little change of scenery as we meander our way through one of the coasts mature forest.
 Enjoy the serene atmosphere of the forest and take in the almost magical nature of the trails as you walk, trot and canter your way through towering trees and ancient pathways while catching views of Ballycastle Bay, Rathlin Island and Scotland in the clearings.
-As we leave the forest, our ride continues through the McBride family’s glen to join an old disused coach road through the hills into the Glen of Glendun, one of the famed Nine Glens of Antrim, on our way back to the days starting point.
+As we leave the forest, our ride continues through the McBride family’s glen to join an old disused coach road through the hills into the Glen of Glendun, one of the famed Nine Glens of Antrim, on our way back to the days starting point for some refreshments.